Craig McLachlan: Television

 McLachlan was born at Long Jetty, a suburb of the NSW Central Coast but moved to Sydney when he was around 16 to pursue an acting career.
 He secured a guest role on the evening TV soap opera The Young Doctors, as well as several television commercials.
 However, he soon moved back home and spent two years working as a labourer and gym instructor.
 After returning to Sydney, he secured a brief guest role as a student in two episodes of the Seven Network TV series Sons and Daughters.

 In 1987, he was cast in Neighbours broadcast by Network Ten, in the regular role of Henry Ramsay, brother of Kylie Minogue's character Charlene.
-After appearing in more than 800 episodes and winning the Gold Logie Award for Most Popular Personality on Australian Television (1990) and Silver Logie, he left Neighbours in 1989, but was soon contracted to Seven Network's Home and Away, playing schoolteacher and lifeguard Grant Mitchell.
+After winning the Gold Logie Award for Most Popular Personality on Australian Television (1990) and Silver Logie, he left Neighbours in 1989, but was soon contracted to Seven Network's Home and Away, playing schoolteacher and lifeguard Grant Mitchell.